alejoberman-accor/doc-ci/troubleshooting.md

 ssh accor-admin@android-slave-01.ci-accor.io
 ```

-There is an IP restriction, all of these machines can only be accessed from Sequana.
+An IP restriction is set, only machines from Sequana can reach them.

 # 3. Issues